MADE in Lake County is part of a paid partnership.

 We work with a network of manufacturers, designers, printers, etc. and I need to be much more involved in checking the quality at every step than what I’m used to from Europe.

 Hang out with friends or take a walk!
 I’m very lucky to have nice walking paths close by as well as being within walking distance of downtown Libertyville.

 What is your inspiration?

 #1 20% of American kids go hungry.
 My ultimate goal is to grow to be able to employ struggling parents, treat them with dignity and pay them a decent salary so they can give their kids a brighter future.
 We have moved manufacturing of our reflectors from Sweden to the US as a first step to put Americans to work.

-#2 I’ve always been interested in design, colors and shapes.
+#2 I’ve always been interested in design, colors, and shapes.
 This is a fun way to put both my creative and analytical abilities to work.
-I often bring my camera along to capture items, colors or patterns that can be input to new reflector designs.
-It is luxury to do that for work!
+I often bring my camera along to capture items, colors, or patterns that can be input to new reflector designs.
+It is a luxury to do that for work!